ligos/blog.ligos.net/source/_posts/Blocking-Websites-With-Mikrotik.md

 * Address Lists don't support regexes, which means you have to list every site name you want blocked.
 * No regexes means you can't block whole sub-domains, which makes this ineffective against advertising / tracking sites.

+*Effectiveness:*

+This didn't really work for YouTube, and had unintended side-effects for [iView](https://iview.abc.net.au).

+The problem with YouTube is the dynamic firewall names never covered all IP addresses required.
+Either the dynamic addresses expired too quickly and weren't refreshed, or not enough addresses were added to the firewall.
+So it would block really well for around 5 minutes, and then about 50% of the time for the next 15 minutes, and less than 50% after that.

+ABC iView didn't have this problem because it only had a few IP addresses, so the dynamic addresses worked and blocked effectively.
+Unfortunately, the same IP that hosts iView also hosts content for the [ABC News](https://www.abc.net.au/news/) Android app.
+So blocking iView by IP address also blocks my main news outlet.

 <hr />